RadialDevGroup/ombudsman/ATTENDANCE.md

 ## Vacation time

-Employees will be eligible for 3 vacations annually, for up to 2 weeks each.
+Employees will be eligible for vacation time through their Category Two PTO, and may take a vacation for up to 2 weeks at a time.
 Please work with management to schedule them ensuring that resourcing accounts for all client commitments.

 Additional vacation or extension may be available provided advance written permission of management.

 Management strongly recommends at least one vacation of at least one contiguous week away from the office and work tasks.

-Absences not related to a health issue shall be qualified as personal time and should be taken as needed to recuperate from work-related stress and should not be made up given prior notice.

 Other specific requests:
 - Your vacation time should be recorded in Freckle under the project